OUR WORK WITH GOVERNMENT

 We are working with the Defra Environmental Land Management (ELM) team to develop new post-Brexit farm payment schemes, specifically pushing for the inclusion of soil health as a public good that qualifies for public funding.
 We have collaborated with NIAB and Yeo Valley on two trial proposals with soil health at the heart, and are waiting to hear if these have been accepted as part of the scheme’s pilot design phase.

-We’re collaborating with the Environment Agency on their forthcoming State of the Environment: Soil report, providing a foreword and jointly launching in due course.
-We have a close working relationship with the EA, also partnering with them on development of the regulatory framework to replace cross-compliance, aiming to enhance soil cover and erosion regulations post-Brexit.
+We collaborated with the Environment Agency on their recent State of our Environment: Soil report, launched at the inaugural meeting of the Devon & Cornwall Soils Alliance.
+Read our reflections on the report and soil in policy here.
+We have a close working relationship with the EA, also developing with them the regulatory framework to replace cross-compliance, aiming to enhance soil cover and erosion regulations post-Brexit.

 We submitted a Freedom of Information request for details of government spending on air, water, biodiversity and soil to support our call for greater investment in soil monitoring to achieve the goals of the 25 YEP.
 The EA have been helpful in providing data relating to water and air and supporting our analysis of the figures.